|Lord Byron by Stanfield|

-Byron attended school in Aberdeen, Dulwich and Harrow before going up to Cambridge in 1805.
+Byron attended school in Aberdeen, Dulwich and Harrow before going up to Trinity College, Cambridge, in 1805.
 One of his more eccentric actions was to keep a tame bear in the tower above his rooms.
-Here he made some long-lasting friendships, in particular, those with John Cam Hobhouse and Scrope Berdmore Davies.
+Here he formed many lasting friendships, in particular, those with William John Bankes, John Cam Hobhouse and Scrope Berdmore Davies.

 In 1794, Byron unexpectedly became heir to his uncle on the death of his cousin.
 He inherited the title on his uncle’s death on 21 May 1798, becoming the 6th Baron Byron.

 On the death of his mother-in-law, Lady Noel, in January 1822, Byron took the name Noel.

 from The Life of Byron by Thomas Moore (1849)

 Byron liked to entertain his friends whilst staying at the Abbey.
 He wrote: “We went down to Newstead together, where I had got a famous cellar, and Monks’ dresses from a masquerade warehouse…drinking burgundy, claret, champagne, and what not, out of the skull-cup, and all sorts of glasses..”(1)

 He sold Newstead Abbey in November 1818 for £94,500.

 In June 1807, Byron’s first volume of poetry, Hours of Idleness, was published.
 In February 1808, the Edinburgh Review ridiculed both the poems and their author.
 Byron was distraught and in response, he wrote his first satirical poem, English Bards and Scotch Reviewers, which was published in March 1809.

 Byron took his seat in the House of Lords on 13 March 1809 as a Whig supporter.
 He made two speeches in the House, both in favour of reform.